You want smart political talk without the meltdowns?

 It is exactly the opposite, as I was mentioning in the last hour.

-The FBI and the National Director of Intelligence totally disagree with the politicized uh CIA analysis and administration analysis.
+The FBI and the National Director of Intelligence totally disagree with the politicized CIA analysis and administration analysis.

 What's your reaction?

-Well, I think this is a good taste of what uh the next eight years are going to be like.
+Well, I think this is a good taste of what the next eight years are going to be like.

 Yeah, pretty much.

-The left's not going to give up.
+You know, the left's not going to give up.

-They're going to fight very hard to do everything they can to either beat Trump to weaken the administration, to isolate it, to slow down change.
+They're going to fight very hard to do everything they can to either beat Trump, to weaken the administration, to isolate it, to slow down change.

 You know, Donald Trump is the real deal.

-Much bigger, much deeper than Ronald Reagan, uh, and the left knows it, and they're they're facing you know, they're facing the end of their way of life.
+And the Left knows it, and they're facing the end of their way of life.

 So I would think that you could probably transfer some of those lessons to Trump and warn him what's about to happen and how they will try to delegitimize him.